Keep healthcare sector accessible by means of innovative mobility solutions – Medical Drone Service

 Frequently Asked Questions

-This project focuses on transporting medical goods.
-In the future, this could be any medically relevant items, such as blood and tissue samples, medication, blood bags, or even an AED.
+The Medical Drone Service focuses on transporting medical goods.
+In the future, this could be any medically relevant items, such as blood and tissue samples, medication and blood bags.

 Our ambition is to operate a safe daily drone service within three years’ time for the healthcare sector in the Netherlands.
 The consortium wants to gain experience in flying drones over long distances.
 This will provide many possible applications for the healthcare sector.
 We will be commencing a three-year learning process with these test flights.

 We are currently investigating potential routes that would be valuable for the medical partners.
-To find out what’s involved in flight over longer distances, the first flights will be carried out above safe and quiet areas starting in the first quarter of 2020.
-We will determine our next step in the coming period and examine which route we can safely use in the following phase.
+To find out what’s involved in flight over longer distances, the first flights are carried out above safe and quiet areas in the first quarter of 2020.
+At this moment, we are in the last phase of our first operational route between Meppel and Zwolle (Isala Hospital).

 We will be flying a drone built by Dutch drone manufacturer Avy, the Avy Aera.
 This is what’s known as an VTOL (Vertical Take-off and Landing) wing drone.